rommelmamedov/bb8/README.md

 - [gulp-batch-replace](https://www.npmjs.com/package/gulp-batch-replace) — for replacing a batch of strings in the stream;

 #### HTML
-- [gulp-rigger](https://www.npmjs.com/package/gulp-rigger) — is a build time include engine for in general any type of text file that you wish to might want to "include" other files into;
+- [gulp-nunjucks-render](https://www.npmjs.com/package/gulp-nunjucks-render) — is a build time HTML templating engine based on Python Django syntax;
 - [gulp-htmllint](https://www.npmjs.com/package/gulp-htmllint) — linter for identifying and reporting on HTML code;
   - for more: [htmllint](https://github.com/htmllint/htmllint/);
 - [gulp-htmlmin](https://www.npmjs.com/package/gulp-htmlmin) — for minifying HTML files;